-PSHE (Personal, Social, Health and Economic education), which also includes citizenship and sex education, is taught as a separate weekly subject and through daily school routines, such as the register, toileting, snack time, playtime and so on, to all the children across the school.
+PSHE (Personal, Social, Health and Economic education), which also includes citizenship and sex education, is taught through cross-curricular means within the daily school routines, such as the register, toileting, snack time, playtime and so on, to all the children across the school.

 Through our teaching we help children to have a better understanding of themselves, their relationships with others and learn that they should treat the world around them with care and respect.
 We encourage them to follow the schoolʼs golden rules and we give out leaves to the children who follow them to put on the tree of success in our weekly assembly.